 4. Mobile Payment

 Fintech is definitely here to stay.
-The rise of Fintech services is sure to grow in the next couple of years and will see many businesses adopting Fintech services due to their accessibility, low cost, and efficiency.
-This is good news for both business owners and customers as they will be able to offer their services and goods at reduced costs.
+The rise of Fintech services is sure to grow in the next couple of years and we will see many businesses adopting Fintech services due to their accessibility, low cost and efficiency.
+This is good news for both business owners and customers, as they will be able to offer their services and goods at reduced costs.

 If you’ve heard the word Blockchain mentioned in conversation, you probably have heard it been used synonymously with Bitcoin.
 Well, that is not the case.
 Bitcoin is essentially only an application that is built on the blockchain platform.
 Blockchain, more impressively, is a secure, distributed and shared database on which various applications, not only digital currency, can be built.